On the diversity of strongly-interacting Type IIn supernovae: Introduction

-A well-known SN that showed huge interaction is SN~2010jl \citep{smith_2010jl_2012,fransson_2010jl_2014}, a luminous Type~IIn SN with a bright ($\sim -20$~mag at peak) light curve that lasted more than 1000$\,\rm{days}$ and spectra dominated by H Balmer lines with symmetric, electron-scattering driven profiles.
+Objects powered by strong interaction are rare.
+However, some extraordinary objects have been found in the past and present very well-sampled multiband light curves and spectra.
+A well-known SN that showed huge interaction in brightness and duration of the light curve is SN~2010jl \citep{smith_2010jl_2012,fransson_2010jl_2014,ofek_2010jl_2014}, a luminous Type~IIn SN with a bright ($\sim -20$~mag at peak) light curve that lasted more than 1000$\,\rm{days}$ and spectra dominated by H Balmer lines with symmetric, electron-scattering driven profiles.
 These characteristics are interpreted as signs of interaction with a massive ($>3\;\mathrm{M_{\odot}}$), H-rich CSM, possibly produced by an LBV progenitor \citep{fransson_2010jl_2014}.
-Another example is SN~2013L \citep{andrews_2013L_2017,taddia_2013L_2020}, which also showed a prolonged light curve lasting 1500$\,\rm{days}$ and peaking at around $-19$~mag.
+LBVs and hypergiant stars have been proposed as progenitors of several SNe~IIn \citep{gal-yam_2005gl_2007,gal-yam_2005gl_2009}.
+Another example is SN~2013L \citep{andrews_2013L_2017,taddia_2013L_2020}, which also had an observed light curve lasting 1500$\,\rm{days}$ and peaking at around $-19$~mag.
 The spectra are also slow-evolving and dominated by Balmer lines but the profile of the H$\alpha$ line is significantly asymmetric, with a blue shoulder that is interpreted as due to the emergence of the shock wave not fully hidden by electron scattering \citep{taddia_2013L_2020}.
 We will use these two SNe as reference throughout the paper.

 Interaction can occur also for a limited time range, temporarily increasing the luminosity and changing the shape of the emission lines.
 This is the case, for example, of SN~1998S \citep{fassia_98S_2000,fassia_98s_2001}, whose broad Balmer emission lines disappeared and reappeared again during the spectroscopic evolution due to the presence of at least two distinct CSM shells \citep{fassia_98s_2001}.